ando-shah/swarm/README.md

 <br />

 #### Control Flow for Boids (server)
-Each swarming entity in the system is called a boid, and in this tutorial, I have a model of a fish, with corresponding animation of it swimming, which we will use for the visuatlization.
+Each swarming entity in the system is called a boid, and in this tutorial, I have a model of a fish, with corresponding animation of it swimming, which we will use for the visualization.
 You can replace this with a dragon, drone or a daikon radish.

 We need 2 main entities, and their corresponding components:
  * Fish (FishEntityTemplate.cs)